System Design Space

 Maturity signal

-Browser security in a mature frontend product depends on safe defaults: controlled rendering surfaces, minimal token exposure, strict script policy, and the ability to disable unsafe integrations quickly.
+In a mature frontend product, browser security rests not on a heroic reviewer but on safe defaults: controlled rendering surfaces, minimal token exposure, a strict script policy, and the ability to disable an unsafe integration in minutes, not in a release.

 Related chapters